-The picks below are the spots where all three align.
+The picks below are the spots where all three align for game 5 of the Spurs vs. Knicks NBA title series.

 Follow us @CleatzData for live updates each day of the NBA season